data-miner00/book/contents/programming/installing-pyspark-on-windows.md

 SET SPARK_HOME=C:\src\spark
 ```

 Next, create another variable named `PYSPARK_PYTHON` and assign its value as `python`.
-This will make sure when Apache Spark is calling Python, it will use the correct Python intepreter as in Unix systems, Apache Spark will invoke them via `python3` instead of `python`.
+This will make sure when Apache Spark is calling Python, it will use the correct Python interpreter as in Unix systems, Apache Spark will invoke them via `python3` instead of `python`.

 ```
 SET PYSPARK_PYTHON=python